About Old Flame

 Our flagship location and beloved hometown.
 If you’ve never been to our Port Perry location, we encourage you to join us and see the magic.
 The historical building housing Old Flame Brewing Co. was originally built in 1874, and began as the Ontario Carriage Works.
 Our building has a rich history with our town, and we work to preserve and pass on its stories.
 Whether you join us for a couple flights and live music, a tour to hear the history and process of Old Flame, or to simply pick up a few cans to go, we promise you’ll have an experience worth remembering.

-Coming early 2021!
-Soft Opening from December 15th - 24th.
-Our Newmarket location sits at the top of the hill in downtown Newmarket, overlooking the bustling streets and local community.
+Now "softly open" for retail to go!
+Our "Ale House" sits at the top of the hill in downtown Newmarket, overlooking the bustling streets and local community.
 Lovingly and locally known as The Old Fire Hall, we are committed to preserving the history of this building just as we have done in our flagship location.
-Our Newmarket space will feature an operating brewhouse, taproom, remote working area for local residents and community event space.
+Our Newmarket space features an operating brewhouse, taproom, remote working area for local residents and community event space.
 We are looking forward to welcoming new faces and familiar fans in our newest location!

 The Tasting Room